Why do we need a Compressed Air System?

-Compressed Air (CA) is a major prime-mover for modern industry.
-Compressed Air is referred to as the fourth utility after electricity, gas and water.
-The article is published in two parts.
-This is first part of the article.
-Click here to read final part.
+Compressed Air (CA) is a major prime-mover for the modern industry.
+Compressed Air is referred to as the fourth utility after electricity, gas, and water.
+A properly managed Compressed Air system can:

 - save energy

 - improve product quality depending on its end-use

 CA quality ranges from Plant air to Breathing air depending upon the end-use.
 Quality is determined by the dryness & the contaminant level.
 Higher the quality, the higher the cost.
 The following figure (Fig. 1) gives the applications of compressed air with respect to quality.